Dec 14, 2010

 STANLEY WEINTRAUB: There were immense casualties, as many as 50,000 casualties in a day.

 ROBERT AXELROD: Right.
-If you were a little bit generous, which by which I mean say 10% of the time, you don't defect, then what happens is that these echoes will stop.
-And I would call that generous tit for tat.
+If you were a little bit generous, which—by which I mean, say, 10 percent of the time you don't defect, then what happens is that these echoes will stop.
+And I would call that generous Tit for Tat.

 JAD: Turn the other cheek.

-ROBERT: It sounds like you've described a cooking recipe or something.
+ROBERT: It sounds like you've described like a cooking recipe or something.

 JAD: Yeah.
-I mean if you abstracted it, it's kind of a recipe.
+I mean if you abstract it, it's kind of a recipe.
 It's a recipe for life.

 JAD: I'm gonna punch you back.